FlorisHendriks/eduVPN-provisioning/README.md

 **Design choices:**
 * **Active Directory Certificate Services**: We chose to use the Microsoft PKI since that is broadly used by large organisations.
 Moreover, the Windows PKI has nice integration with the Windows Certificate Store.
 Of course you can use your own PKI but note that you need to tweak some code in the script.
 * **MacOS/Windows**: Most organizations that give their employees a managed device have either Windows or MacOS.
 We are therefore focused on supporting Windows and MacOS.
-For future work an intern might extend this support to Linux.
+For future work someone might extend this support to Linux.
 * **WireGuard/OpenVPN**: When trying to implement eduVPN provisioning we looked mainly at supporting WireGuard due to time constraints.
 If there is time left we will add support for OpenVPN.

 Down below we describe the steps in order to make eduVPN provisioning possible.